 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering when to take your medicine, ask your pharmacist for

 If you take too much (overdose)

-If you take too many candesartan you will probably get a headache and feel sick (nausea), dizzy and very tired.
+If you take too much candesartan you may get a headache and feel sick (nausea), dizzy

 While you are using this medicine

 Take candesartan exactly as your doctor has told you to.
 Your blood pressure will

 not be well controlled if you do not.

 If you become pregnant while you are using this medicine, tell your doctor.